Demvok/LikeBot/README.md

 ### TO DO:

 - add object refresh on client for first account_id retrieval or fix logging to use phone number
+- add task's runs and events clearup on delete

 - add reaction precondition (exists in chat) check
 - ensure views on posts correct counting